agraham0925/tomagotchi-mini-project/README.md

 ### Description

-Let's use our front-end web development skills to create a "living" pet!
-We'll use HTML, CSS, and Javascript to interact with our pet.
+Mini-lesson/project for General Assembly Web Development Immersive course to practice front-end web development skills.

 ### Requirements

-  * Create a repo for your tomagotchi pet
+  * Create a repo for tomagotchi pet
-  * make a commit after you finish each one of the following
+  * make a commit after you finish each one of the following:
   * Create a class for you tomagotchi
   * Display a character of your choice on the screen to represent your pet
   * Display the following metrics for your pet.
 Hunger (1-10 scale), Sleepiness (1-10 scale), Boredom (1-10 scale), Age